NHopewell/listings-drf-api/README.md

 ## How to test the API

 ### Download requirements
-First clone the repository locally, activate a virtual environment, and download the requirements
+First clone the repository locally, activate a virtual environment, and install the requirements
 ```shell
 python -m venv env